saifuddin-m/NYFORESTS/index.md

 ***
 ### Soils are the largest pool of carbon in northeastern forests, followed by aboveground biomass.
 Harvesting impacts the size, growth and stability of each of these pools.
+Soil carbon losses following harvest can be significant, and are rarely accounted for in considering the impacts of harvesting on carbon balance [Nave et al. 2010,](https://doi.org/10.1016/j.foreco.2009.12.009) [James et al. 2016](https://doi.org/10.3390/f7120308).

 ![Alt Text](POOLS.jpg)